irohitb/linkedinAdder/readme.md

 You need to manually add this to extensionn if you are downloading it from here or else you can download from chrome store

+In Nutshell, for manually adding extension you need to do this

+Open chrome -> Click on three dots on right hand upper side -> more tools --> extension --> Enable developers mode --> load unpacked plugin --> locate the parent folder containing all the files.

 https://chrome.google.com/webstore/detail/linkedin-assist/licnghallcjabmjidlijbacehcnifcpc